Overview of how .NET is versioned

 The .NET Runtime and the .NET SDK add new features at different frequencies.
 In general, the SDK is updated more frequently than the Runtime.
 This article explains the runtime and the SDK version numbers.

-The .NET SDK doesn't follow semantic versioning.
+The .NET SDK, however, doesn't follow semantic versioning.
 The .NET SDK releases faster and its version numbers must communicate both the aligned runtime and the SDK's own minor and patch releases.

-The first two positions of the .NET SDK version number are locked to the .NET Runtime version it released with.
+The first two positions of the .NET SDK version number match the .NET Runtime version it released with.
 Each version of the SDK can create applications for this runtime or any lower version.